 YOUNG ADULTS ARE HANDING OUT EXPERIENCES THIS FATHER’S DAY.

-Brunch, paintball, wine tastings, spa weekends, hunting trips… About 36 percent of adults between the ages of 18 and 44 were planning to gift Dad experiences last year.
+Brunch, paintball, wine tastings, spa weekends, hunting trips… About 36 percent of adults between the ages of 18 and 44 are planning to gift Dad experiences this year.
 During the pandemic.

 DADS ARE SPENDING MORE TIME AT HOME.